Unless you fall off, cycling carries a relatively low risk of injury.

-But just like any endurance sport, cycling can produce a catalogue of niggling aches and pains, which unless diagnosed and properly treated can often lead to something more serious.
+But like any endurance sport, cycling can produce a catalogue of niggling aches and pains.
+Unless diagnosed and properly treated they can lead to something more serious.

 “It’s the root cause of pain that you need to ﬁnd,” explains Barry Edwards, from Team Bath’s Physiotherapy & Sports Injury Clinic in the UK.
 “Stretching, massage and trigger points can alleviate symptoms, of course, but if you don’t deal with the causes, you get the same symptoms again as soon as you get back on the bike.”

-It’s not just caused by the pressure from your weight but also the transmission of road ‘buzz’ and vibration through the bars.
+Hand pain isn’t just by the pressure from your weight but also the transmission of road ‘buzz’ and vibration through the bars.

-Probable cause: Piriformis syndrome.
-Also known as wallet syndrome, because of where it hurts, this is often caused by overtraining and speciﬁcally by overworking the gluteus maximus muscles in your buttocks.
+Piriformis syndrome, also known as wallet syndrome, because of where it hurts, is often caused by overtraining and speciﬁcally by overworking the gluteus maximus muscles in your buttocks.

 To stretch and strengthen your left piriformis muscle, lie on your back, bend both knees and cross your left leg over you right so that your left ankle rests on your right knee.